Ronak-malpani/Ronak-malpani/README.md

 # 💫 About Me:

-A dedicated Final-Year Computer Science Student actively transitioning into a Full-Stack Software Engineering role.
+A dedicated Final-Year Computer Science Student actively transitioning into a Full-Stack Software Engineering role. <br>
 I am driven by the philosophy of #learninginpublic, turning complex problems into clean, functional code.

 Education: Currently completing my B.Tech in Computer Science at MIT-WPU.<br>